chrisjsimpson/java-postgres-mysql-jdbc-driver-example/README.md

      docker build -t my-java-app .
      docker run -it --rm --name my-running-app myjava docker run --network="host" --env DB_USER=postgres --env DB_PASS=password -it --rm --name my-running-app myjava

+## Kubernetes

+Note that the default `Postgres.java` file referes to "postgres-service" as the host for the postgres instance.
+This is refering to the `postgres-service` defines in `k8.yaml`.
+This resolves to the postgres instance within a kubernetes pod (an `nslookup postgres-service` resolves to the ip of the postgres container.

+     sudo microk8s.docker build -t myjava .
+     sudo microk8s.docker tag myjava localhost:32000/myjava
+     sudo microk8s.docker push localhost:32000/myjava